 Type of Election at which Electors are eligible to vote at

 PLEASE NOTE: Any person may inspect the Register of Electors for electoral purposes during working hours at the offices of South Dublin County Council and at Public Libraries, Post Offices and Garda Stations.

 Under Section 28(1) of the Electoral Act 1992, the Minister for Environment set out the Electoral (Polling Scheme) Regulations 2005which requires that each County Council shall, as soon as may be, and thereafter at least once in every ten years, make a scheme dividing the County into Polling Districts and appointing a polling place for each polling district.
-South Dublin County Council have made a Polling Scheme which came into effect on the 15th February 2020. link here.
-The Polling Scheme is available for public inspection at South Dublin County Council, County Hall, Tallaght and Civic Offices, Ninth Lock Road, Clondalkin, and on our website at www.sdcc.ie for two weeks from the publication of this notice.
+South Dublin County Council have made a Polling Scheme which came into effect on the 15th February 2020. link here The Polling Scheme is available for public inspection in South Dublin County Council, County Hall, Tallaght, and Civic Offices, Ninth Lock Road, Clondalkin, and on our website at www.sdcc.ie for two weeks from the publication of this notice.